HFpostdoc/esawksp2018/README.md

 Session title

-Code cleaning and encapsulation for R and Python
+Analytical code cleaning and encapsulation for R and Python

 Session description (appears in the online program only; 250 words max.)